Press enter to see results or esc to cancel.

 Compare quotes with a click of the button.

-In this guide, we will offer the best pointers and information to jump-start your planning.
-We’ll explore the difference in the cost of living between the United States and South Korea.
+Are you considering South Korea as a great place to live?
+In this guide, we’ll explore the difference in the cost of living between the United States and South Korea.
 We will also point out some important tips for cultural competency and applying for a visa in South Korea.

-Most Important Information For Living In South Korea
+Most Important Information for Living in South Korea

 The most important information before moving abroad to South Korea is to know how the cost of living compares to the USA so you can budget accordingly.
 During the long-stay visa application process, you will be required to demonstrate that you can afford to live in the country.

-In addition to knowing some budgeting information basics, you’ll also want to know about the visa application process.
+In addition to knowing some budgeting basics, you’ll also want to know about the visa application process.
 Don’t forget to learn some language and cultural basics as well!

 Gangnam-gu, South Korea: Trendy Urban Hub